Terms of service

 For products:

-2. The cooling-off period referred to in paragraph 1 starts on the day after the consumer, or a third party designated by the consumer who is not the carrier, has received the product, or:
+2. The cooling-off period referred to in paragraph 1 starts on the day after the consumer, or a third party designated in advance by the consumer who is not the carrier, has received the product, or:

 For services and digital content not supplied on a tangible medium:

-6. If the trader provides the information referred to in the preceding paragraph to the consumer within twelve months of the start date of the original cooling-off period, the cooling-off period will expire 30 days after the day on which the consumer received that information.
+6. If the entrepreneur has provided the consumer with the information referred to in the previous paragraph within twelve months after the start date of the original cooling-off period, the cooling-off period expires 30 days after the day on which the consumer received that information.

 Article 7 - Obligations of the consumer during the cooling-off period